Jianningli/autoimplant/README.md

 ### Direct Implant Generation & Volumetric Shape Completion
 n1 model is trained for both direction implant prediction, as an intermediate step for n2 (left) and skull shape completion (right), in a down-sampled mode.
-The pros and cons of both formulation are described as follows:
+The pros and cons of both formulations are described as follows:

 >**direction implant prediction**
 * insensitive to the shape/position of the defects.